wso2/docs-is/en/docs/learn/writing-xacml2.0-policies-in-wso2-identity-server.md

 !!! info
-    You can easily write an XACML policy using the policy editors available in WSO2 Identity Server.
+    You can easily write a XACML policy using the policy editors available in WSO2 Identity Server.
 To try these sample policies using the editors, see [Creating a XACML Policy](../../learn/creating-a-xacml-policy).